DimDroll/secure-email/README.md

 [ghostmail.com](https://ghostmail.com)

+STATUS: closed down as per 1. of September 2016.
+Quote: "we have taken a strategic decision to only supply our platform and services to the enterprise segment": https://www.grahamcluley.com/secure-email-service-ghostmail-shutting-fear-abused/

 Ghostmail is a web-based email provider using client-side encryption in the browser.

 **Keys**: Key validation relies on trusting the provider.